 “I live in suburban Perth, the capital of Western Australia with my wife of fifty plus years.
 I write Bush Poetry, Australian rhyming poetry which has near perfect metre and consistency of structure.
 I write across many subjects and perform (mostly from memory) regularly at retirement villages, aged care facilities, country festivals, service and social clubs etc., etc. I perform under the name The City Poet - this is due to me being a member of the Western Australian Bush Poets Association, many members of which have a rural background and write on rural subjects - most of my poetry is from the point of view of an Australian city dweller.
 My poems reflect my lifestyle, age and interests, mainly ageing, being Australian, the environment, travelling, fishing and contemporary living.
 I also delve occasionally into politics and history.
 I have self published several books as well as some audio CDs and a couple of e-books of historic Western Australian poetry.
 I was born in rural Western Australia but came to the city in my teens.
 Following a career in telecommunications, I retired and started writing a family history.
 I found that I had a poet (Leigh Hunt) in my ancestry and looked up his work.
 I was far from impressed and thought I could do better, so I commenced writing, mostly contemplative short poems. - that was back in the mid 1990s.
 Since then my poetry has changed direction somewhat, now being mostly classified as Australian Bush Poetry."
 Brian has contributed to TRAVEL, LOVE, WAR and THE SEASONS.

 Writer and photographer Brigette, has enjoyed creating for as long as she can remember.
 Her love of writing has blossomed over the past 10 years.
 As a mother, wife, sister, traveler and a nature lover, Brigette has new material to explore at her fingertips.
 Also, she feels her writing and photography are symbiotic, and encourage new creations everyday.
 It has only been recently that she has become more public with her work.
 Over the last few years, Brigette’s photography and writing have been in several shows and books.
 Her accomplishments include winning the People’s Choice Award for a short story submitted to the Duncan Journal, being short-listed for a nationwide poetry competition, and being one of the contributors and photographers for Word and Vision.
-Brigette has contributed to LOVE, WAR and THE SEASONS.
+Brigette has contributed to LOVE, WAR, THE SEASONS and THE CHALLENGES OF FINDING LOVE.

 Carol Ann was born in S.E.
 London in 1948 and is now a grandmother in her sixties.
 She has lived in the foothills of the Grampian Mountains for the last nineteen years and after a lifetime working in the IT industry has 'retired' to indulge her passions for travel, writing and photography.
 These travels have provided an abundant supply of source material for her writing and she is particularly interested in exploring the links between sacred landscapes, their legends and underlying geology.
 As a member of Huntly Writers, Carol has been involved in various poetry readings and performances and contributed to recent anthologies including Weaving Words and the soon to be published paranormal anthology Open With Care.
 She has also published a children’s book called Rifka, the Adventures of a Gnome, and has contributed to LOVE and TRAVEL.